johno/pixyll/_posts/2022-07-25-what_does_llc_mean.md

 Corporations are a better option for established companies.
 LLCs are great for starting and building.

-As an LLC you have the added opportunity of changing your tax status to a Corporation (while remaining an LLC) once your business has become more established.
+As an LLC you have the added opportunity of changing your tax status to a C-Corp once your business is more established.

+<p><b>➤ DISCOVER: </b> <a href="https://www.businessinitiative.org/s-corp-vs-c-corp/"> Is an S- or C-Corp right for you?</a></p>

 ## In Conclusion…